apache/iotdb/consensus/README.md

 i.e. that there will be k copies of data.

 When write data into a `ConsensusGroup` using `IConsensus::write`, it will be sent to the group leader's `IStateMachine::write` .
-The leader makes decision about this write operation, and forward the result to other members' `IStateMachine::write` in the same group
+The leader makes decision about this write operation first, then applies write-operation to the local statemachine using `IStateMachine::write`, and forward this operation to other members' `IStateMachine::write` in the same group

 ### How to use
 1. Define the  `IStateMachine` to manage local copy of data.